 Treating Termite Infestation

 According to statistics published by CSIRO, only 20% of Australian homeowners hire a pest control professional to carry out termite inspections.
-The remaining 80 percent just assume their homes are safe from these insects.
+The remaining 80 per cent just assume their homes are safe from these insects.

 Subterranean Termite Treatment & Control

 This usually involves the use of liquid termiticides to clear the infestation.
-You can opt to use repellant termiticides or non-repellant termiticides.
+You can opt to use repellent termiticides or non-repellent termiticides.
 Repellant termiticides create a barrier that is quite unappealing to the insects.
 To achieve this goal, one has to treat the soil thoroughly in order to cover as many termite entry points as possible.
 The only drawback to this form of treatment is that it only kills termites that come into direct contact with the termiticide.
-On the other hand, non-repellent termiticides do not repel the insects.
+On the other hand, non-repellent termiticides do not repel insects.
 The idea is to let as many termites as possible come into contact with the treated soil.
 As a result, many end up dead with the possibility of a transfer effect back to the colony.

 Dry Wood Treatment Options